anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 by the use of additional CNI Plugin and `net0` connection in the Pod.
 Note that the different network characteristics of the interfaces might require different networking technologies, which would potentially require different CNI plugins.
 Also note that this is only required for the Network Intensive profile.
+Example CNI implementations which meet these requirements include Multus and DANM.
+For more detailed feature comparison of CNI multiplexers/meta-plugins see Table 3-1 below.
 - **CNI Plugin (Additional)**: this is a CNI plugin that is used to provide additional networking needs to Pods, that aren't provided by the default CNI plugin.
 This can include connectivity to underlay networks via accelerated hardware devices.